kattata/left-over/README.md

 npm i
 ```

-You might also need to install Gulp globaly
+You might also need to install gulp-cli globaly

 ```bash
 npm i gulp-cli -g
 ```

 ## TailwindCSS

+To make your life easier add this extension to your VSC [TailwindCSS intelisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)

 If you have made some changes in tailwind.config.js file before being able to use them please run this command